Battery Ventures

 Series B in 1999

 Lara Networks is a fabless semiconductor manufacturer specializing in the design, development, and marketing of memory-intensive application-specific integrated circuits (ASICs) tailored for the networking and communications sectors.
-The company focuses on creating silicon-based packet processing solutions aimed at enhancing wide area network (WAN) infrastructure equipment.
-Additionally, Lara Networks provides network search engines that facilitate efficient data processing within network systems.
+The company focuses on creating silicon-based packet processing solutions that enhance wide area network (WAN) infrastructure equipment.
+Additionally, Lara Networks provides advanced network search engines, further solidifying its position as a key player in the semiconductor industry for networking applications.

 Series A in 1999